 (1) A licence may be granted subject to such conditions as the Minister thinks fit and specifies in the licence.

-(2) The conditions referred to in subsection (1) may include a condition that the licensee shall complete the construction of, and commence to operate, the pipeline within the period specified in the licence.
+(2) The conditions referred to in subsection (1) may include a condition that the licensee must complete the construction of, and commence to operate, the pipeline within the period specified in the licence.

+(2A) If the pipeline is a petroleum pipeline, the conditions referred to in subsection (1) may, if agreed to by the licensee, include a condition that the licensee must install 1 or more measuring devices on the pipeline, of an approved kind and at approved locations, for the purpose of measuring quantities of petroleum under —

+(a) the Petroleum, Geothermal Energy and Greenhouse Gas Storage Act 1967 section 147; or

+(b) the Petroleum and Greenhouse Gas Storage (Submerged Lands) Act 1982 section 148.

+(2B) A condition referred to in subsection (2A) may be imposed in relation to the licence —

+(a) at the time it is granted; or

+(b) at any subsequent time, by written notice to the licensee.

-(3) Subject to subsection (4), the licence is subject to a condition that the licensee shall not commence or cause to be commenced the construction of the proposed pipeline specified therein over any part of the licence area unless he has first acquired all the lands in that part of the licence area or a lease, licence or other authority over the lands and acquired and registered all such easements over those lands as are necessary for him to lawfully construct that pipeline over those lands or part thereof and to have the right of access thereto.
+(3) Subject to subsection (4), the licence is subject to a condition that the licensee must not commence or cause to be commenced the construction of the proposed pipeline specified therein over any part of the licence area unless the licensee has first acquired all the lands in that part of the licence area or a lease, licence or other authority over the lands and acquired and registered all such easements over those lands as are necessary for the licensee to lawfully construct that pipeline over those lands or part thereof and to have the right of access thereto.

-(4) Where the Minister is satisfied that the licensee has acquired any such easement and is unable to register it, through circumstances beyond his control, the licensee, with the prior consent in writing of the Minister, may, pending the registration of the easement, commence or cause to be commenced the construction of the proposed pipeline over the land to which the easement relates, on such terms and conditions relating to the registration of the easement as the Minister thinks fit and specifies in the instrument of consent.
+(4) Where the Minister is satisfied that the licensee has acquired any such easement and is unable to register it, through circumstances beyond the licensee’s control, the licensee, with the prior consent in writing of the Minister, may, pending the registration of the easement, commence or cause to be commenced the construction of the proposed pipeline over the land to which the easement relates, on such terms and conditions relating to the registration of the easement as the Minister thinks fit and specifies in the instrument of consent.

 [Section 12 amended: No. 42 of 1970 s.
 2; No. 10 of 1983 s.
 3; No. 12 of 1990 s.
 126; No. 28 of 1994 s.
-68.]
+68; No. 17 of 2024 s.
+179, 197 and 203.]

 13. Security